 As companies move sales activities online, social media is playing a greater role in the sales process.
 Most employees use social media in their personal lives, however, establishing a business presence on social media can be overwhelming.
 By equipping sellers with the right guidance, resources, and content, organizations can sustain social selling programs that enable stronger relationships with customers and prospects.

 In my 12+ years at Guardian Life, one of the largest life insurance companies in the U.S., I developed and ran a social selling program for nearly 2,500 financial advisors.
 I learned a lot during my journey to build the program from scratch and see it mature.
-In this post and those that will follow, I’ll share findings from my experience that I hope will help your organization launch, scale, sustain, and, ultimately, win on social media.
+In this post and those that will follow, I’ll share findings and the benefits of social selling from my experience that I hope will help your organization launch, scale, sustain, and, ultimately, win on social media.

 A Rocky Start